Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Introduction/Introduction.md

     </properties>
 </project>
 ```
 Before we start we should have a look at the data model we want to create step-by-step throughout the tutorial.
 The data model describes, as mentioned, a simple business partner.
-The business partner has a name (fields NameLine1 and NameLine2), an address, information about who and when a business partner was created or changed and some fields that a user of the model can give his/her own semantic (CustomString1,CustomString2,CustomNum1,CustomNum2).
+The business partner has a name (fields NameLine1 and NameLine2), an address, information about who and when a business partner was created or changed, and some fields thata user of the model can give his/her own semantic (CustomString1,CustomString2,CustomNum1,CustomNum2).
 A business partner can have multiple BusinessPartnerRoles.
-In addition there is some information about the region the business partner is located at.
+In addition, there is some information about the region the business partner is located at.
 This information is stored in table AdministrativeDivision.
 Last, but not least there are textual description for the regions and countries.

 ![Database Tables ](Model/DBTable.png)

 Now we can start with the first series of tutorial about [using Metadata generation](../Metadata/1-0-Overview.md).
 Later you can learn in a second series of tutorial [how to retrieve data](../RetrieveData/2-0-Overview.md).
 Last, but not least, we will see how to [manipulate data](../ChangeData/3-0-Overview.md).
-In addition there are documents handling some [special topics](../SpecialTopics/4-0-Overview.md).
+In addition, there are documents handling some [special topics](../SpecialTopics/4-0-Overview.md).